 id.real is an unusual design studio that just opened its doors in Madrid.
-We had the luck to talk with the CEO Anouk de Lesparda, as well as Edgar Gonzalez, Director of the Bachelor in Design about the far reach of this innovative design studio.
+We had the opportunity to speak with CEO Anouk de Lesparda, as well as Edgar Gonzalez, Director of the Bachelor in Design about the far reach of this innovative design studio.

-Anouk de Lesparda is a French designer that lived mainly between Europe and Asia.
-Living for the past 10 years in Shangai, Anouk was asked to move to Madrid to open id.real in 2015.
-“Madrid is an interesting hub to connect the creativity of America, Europe and Asia and I have an International profile which enables me to work in an easier way with all these markets,” Anouk remarks.
+Anouk de Lesparda is a French designer that has lived mainly between Europe and Asia.
+After spending the past ten years in Shanghai, Anouk moved to Madrid in 2015 to start id.real.
+“Madrid is an interesting hub to connect the creativity of America, Europe, and Asia, and I have an international profile that enables me to work in an easier way with all these markets,” Anouk tells us.

 Anouk de Lesparda standing in her office with her favorite slogan: “Be curious.”

-Id.real’s beautiful offices are located in Madrid’s old town, in a protected old warehouse.
-These offices were designed to foster the flow of ideas, to encourage synergy and collaboration between teams and clients and to allow inspiration to be part of all spaces.
-These offices where created for people with specific working needs, while being mindful of the historical heritage of the building.
+id.real’s beautiful offices are located in Madrid’s historic center, in a protected old warehouse.
+These offices were designed to foster the flow of ideas, to encourage synergy and collaboration between teams and clients, and to allow inspiration to be part of all spaces.
+They were created for people with specific working needs, while being mindful of the historical heritage of the building.

-These offices were designed by a multi-task team of artists, designers and architects.
-This way of working leads to the ‘new’ scope of design and id.real’s vision of it: a “design without last name”, a design focused in people, their needs and their experiences.
-Design matters more than ever.
+These spaces were designed by a multifaceted team of artists, designers, and architects.
+This way of working leads to the “new” scope of design and id.real’s vision of it: a “design without a last name”—design focused on people, their needs, and their experiences.
+Design matters now more than ever.

 An area of id.real’s offices integrated with the factory’s old machine